edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

 After a few minutes your testbed should be published to either AWS or GCE and each VM should be up and running.
 At this point you can connect via SSH to each of the Cumulus Networks VX nodes.

-Use the hostname or IP address shown for each VM within the Ravello Systems Console along with the username &#8220;cumulus&#8221; and the password &#8220;CumulusLinux!&#8221; (See Figure 12).
+Use the hostname or IP address shown for each VM within the Ravello Systems Console along with the username "cumulus" and the password "CumulusLinux!"
+(See Figure 12).

 <div id="attachment_1807" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2015/08/Capture13.png"><img src="/content/uploads/2015/08/Capture13-600x309.png" alt="Figure 12: Accessing Cumulus Networks VX nodes via SSH" width="600" height="309" class="size-large wp-image-1807" srcset="/content/uploads/2015/08/Capture13-600x309.png 600w, /content/uploads/2015/08/Capture13-350x181.png 350w, /content/uploads/2015/08/Capture13.png 1400w" sizes="(max-width: 600px) 100vw, 600px" /></a>